top of page

 * * *

 SIDE EFFECTS: Typically, side effects occur with greater than recommended doses.
 These may include mouth sores, liver toxicity, a decrease in blood sugar, and increased bleeding.
 Skin irritation with topical use.
 Vomiting.
 Diarrhea.
 Drowsiness.
 Dizziness.
 Insect repellant (including ticks).
+Liver toxicity and possibly carcinogenic (especially cassia cinnamon that contains a fairly large amount of coumarin.

 CAUTIONS/CONTRAINDICATIONS: Concomitant use with diabetes medications, blood thinners